gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

-Sends data nonblockingly on the current TCP or Unix Domain Socket connection.
+Sends data without blocking on the current TCP or Unix Domain Socket connection.

 This method is a synchronous operation that will not return until *all* the data has been flushed into the system socket send buffer or an error occurs.